gumaerc-testorg/15.071-spring-2017/content/pages/text-analytics/assignment-5/detecting-vandalism-on-wikipedia.md

 Based on this new column, how many revisions added a link?

-Exercise 9

-&nbsp;Numerical Response&nbsp;

-Explanation

-You can find this number by typing table(wikiWords2$HTTP), and seeing that there are 217 observations with value 1.

-CheckShow Answer

 ## Problem 2.2 - Problem-Specific Knowledge

 In problem 1.5, you computed a vector called "spl" that identified the observations to put in the training and testing sets.
 Use that variable (do not recompute it with sample.split) to make new training and testing sets: